If you’re sick of slow, buggy software and huge maintenance costs, and you’ve finally decided to update your legacy software system, congratulations!

 Once you’ve decided that it’s time for a change, the next step is figuring out exactly how this update will happen, and how you’ll keep the costs under control.

-These objections are all valid.
-Unfortunately, the costs of not updating your software will eventually far outweigh these concerns, and there are a few ways you can make sure your legacy software update is as smooth and cost-effective as possible:
+Unfortunately, the costs of not updating your software will eventually far outweigh lot of concerns, and there are a few ways you can make sure your legacy software update is as smooth and cost-effective as possible:

 The first step is to consider the features and applications you’ll need for your business to function smoothly and easily adapt in the future.